New Mutants: Original run

 In 1989, Simonson crafted a saga in which the team journeyed to Asgard, the home of the gods of Norse mythology.
-The storyline wrote Dani Moonstar out of the series, as she joined the Norse pantheon as one of the Valkyrior.
-However, the most controversial issue of her run was New Mutants #64.
-Titled "Instant Replay!", the story deals with the New Mutants' mourning for Cypher, and includes a scene in which Warlock attempts to resurrect Cypher by taking his corpse out of its coffin and showing it to Cypher's loved ones.
+The storyline wrote Mirage out of the series, as she joined the Norse pantheon as one of the Valkyrior.
+The New Mutants #64 deals with the team's mourning of Cypher, and includes a scene in which Warlock attempts to resurrect Cypher by taking his corpse out of its coffin and showing it to Cypher's loved ones.
 Simonson holds it to be her favorite New Mutants story, though she acknowledges that many readers found it too morbid.

-Sales of the series had slumped for several years, but took a sharp upturn after Rob Liefeld took over the penciling and co-plotting chores at the end of 1989.
-A new mentor for the group, the mysterious mercenary Cable, was introduced, further helping sales.
+A new mentor for the group, the mysterious mercenary Cable, was introduced.
 Over the next year, several longtime team members were written out or killed off.
-However, the relationship between Liefeld and Simonson was fraught with tension, and Simonson claims that editor Bob Harras dealt with the situation by rewriting her plots and dialogue so that the characterizations did not make sense: "Although I wasn't being fired, I think I was being shoved out the door with both hands by Bob Harras.
-Bob was only doing what he had to do, I expect, which was make Rob Liefeld happy."
-Simonson eventually gave in, leaving after issue #97.
-When Liefeld and Fabian Nicieza, who wrote dialogue based on Liefeld's plots, took over as writers of the final three issues of the series, they included several harder-edged characters:
+When Rob Liefeld and Fabian Nicieza took over as writers of the final three issues of the series, they included several harder-edged characters: